Economy of Russia: Energy

+2023 saw a fall in Russia's oil and gas tax revenues of 24% to 8.8 trillion roubles ($99.4 billion) compared to 2022.

+As of September 2025, Ukrainian drone and missile strikes have disrupted nearly 40% of Russia's oil refining capacity, forcing Moscow to import gasoline from Asian nations and creating widespread fuel shortages across multiple Russian regions.
+The sustained campaign has knocked approximately 338,000 tons per day of crude oil processing offline, with over 20 regions experiencing shortages and gas stations implementing fuel rationing measures.

+In September 2025 the International Energy Agency stated that Russia's revenues from oil product exports had in August declined to five-year lows, contributing to Russia's economic slowdown.

 Mining

 Russia is also a leading producer and exporter of minerals and gold.
 Russia is the largest diamond-producing nation in the world, estimated to produce over 33 million carats in 2013, or 25% of global output valued at over $3.4 billion, with state-owned ALROSA accounting for approximately 95% of all Russian production.

 In 2019, the country was the 3rd world producer of gold; 2nd worldwide producer of platinum; 4th worldwide producer of silver; 9th largest world producer of copper; 3rd largest world producer of nickel; 6th largest world producer of lead; 9th largest world producer of bauxite; 10th largest world producer of zinc; 2nd worldwide producer of vanadium; 2nd largest world producer of cobalt; 5th largest world producer of iron ore; 7th largest world producer of boron; 9th largest world producer of molybdenum; 13th largest world producer of tin; 3rd largest world producer of sulfur; 4th largest world producer of phosphate; 8th largest world producer of gypsum; in addition to being the world's 10th largest producer of salt.
 It was the world's 6th largest producer of uranium in 2018.